totherik/step/README.md

 compatibility.
 The associated stability that comes with selecting one runtime is preferred for now (in the early stages of development) over flexbility across providers.
-- There are many things in this codebase that could be written much more tersely.
-The goal is to keep expressiveness and readability until other factors, such as performance, dictate otherwise.
-- Be aware that some `Type`s compose `States` as well.
-For example, `Parallel` and `Choice` run state machines internal to their type.
-- Even though Classes are used, this codebase favors exposing Factories over Constructors both internally and externally.
-- This version generates the entire machine prior to execution.
-Since a FaaS deployment is generally compute on-demand, rather than building the whole thing on each initialization, an optimization might be to JIT create and execute each state in the tree in response to each runtime state transition.